by Italian Karsus

 http://candlekeep.com/forum/topic.asp?TOPIC_ID=12844Two answers are reported to be here, relating to the conversation linked, by BladeinAmn as of September 19 2009.
 They explain the answers were in the 17th and 18th respectively, and related to intentions while Realmsbuilding.
 They are assumed not to contain Realmslore.

 http://candlekeep.com/forum/topic.asp?TOPIC_ID=12023&whichpage=84One of the answers to the_silversword here is paraphrased and linked back to the Loremaster interactive interviews.
-The answer is first discussed in September 24, and thus cannot go any further back than that.
-Their join date is September 22, and thus it can't go any further back than that.
+The answer is first discussed in September 24, and their join date is September 22, and thus it can't go any further back than that.
 It belongs either here, or in Section 2.
-The part where Ed confirms he wrote Hoar isn't copied, but paraphrased instead; this is.
+The part where Ed confirms he wrote Hoar isn't copied, but paraphrased instead, as shown here.
+A later thread, the year after, reproduces Ed's complete quote here.

 Even Some More Hoar Lore!!